Sulfur: Spelling and etymology

 Sulfur is derived from the Latin word sulpur, which was Hellenized to sulphur in the erroneous belief that the Latin word came from Greek.
 This spelling was later reinterpreted as representing an /f/ sound and resulted in the spelling sulfur, which appears in Latin toward the end of the Classical period.
-The true Ancient Greek word for sulfur, θεῖον, theîon (from earlier θέειον, théeion), is the source of the international chemical prefix thio-.
-The Modern Standard Greek word for sulfur is θείο, theío.
+The Ancient Greek word for sulfur, θεῖον, theîon (from earlier θέειον, théeion), is the source of the international chemical prefix thio-.

 In 12th-century Anglo-French, it was sulfre.
 In the 14th century, the erroneously Hellenized Latin -ph- was restored in Middle English sulphre.
 By the 15th century, both full Latin spelling variants sulfur and sulphur became common in English.
 The parallel f~ph spellings continued in Britain until the 19th century, when the word was standardized as sulphur.
-On the other hand, sulfur was the form eventually chosen in the United States, though multiple place names (such as White Sulphur Springs) use -ph-.
+In the U.S., Webster's Dictionary (1828) lists only sulphur, and sulfur only becomes the primary entry in 1961.
+Nonetheless, the form sulfur was widely adopted in the United States during the 19th century.
 Canada uses both spellings.

-IUPAC adopted the spelling sulfur in 1990 as did the Nomenclature Committee of the Royal Society of Chemistry in 1992, restoring the spelling sulfur to Britain.
-Oxford Dictionaries note that "in chemistry and other technical uses ... the -f- spelling is now the standard form for this and related words in British as well as US contexts, and is increasingly used in general contexts as well."
+The IUPAC adopted the spelling sulfur in 1990.
+UK institutions soon followed: the Royal Society of Chemistry in 1992; the British Standards Institute in 1993; the UK national school curriculum in 2000 (there was some controversy).
+It is now the more common spelling in British books.
+The World Health Organization has mandated sulfur since at least 1993.
+The 1989 edition of the Oxford English Dictionary gave sulphur as the headword, and listed sulfur as a U.S. spelling; the current edition gives sulfur first, which indicates that it is the usual British spelling.